GOD | PRAYER | WORLD RELIGIONS |

 "'Survival has become a community obsession,' said Dina McIntyre, an Indian-American lawyer in Chesapeake, Va., who has written and lectured widely on her religion."

 "The Zoroastrians' mobility and adaptability has contributed to their demographic crisis.
 They assimilate and intermarry, virtually disappearing into their adopted cultures.
 And since the faith encourages opportunities for women, many Zoroastrian women are working professionals who, like many other professional women, have few children or none."
 1

-Zoroastrianism is one of the world's oldest monotheistic religions It was founded by the prophet Zoroaster (or Zarathustra) in ancient Iran approximately 3500 years ago.
+Zoroastrianism at a glance.
+Zoroastrianism is one of the world's oldest monotheistic religions.
+It was founded by the prophet Zoroaster (or Zarathustra) in ancient Iran approximately 3500 years ago.

 Zoroastrians believe there is one God called Ahura Mazda (Wise Lord) and He created the world.

 Zoroastrians are not fire-worshippers, as some Westerners wrongly believe.
 Zoroastrians believe that the elements are pure and that fire represents God's light or wisdom.

 Ahura Mazda revealed the truth through the prophet, Zoroaster.